linseystokes17/MasteryQoL/README.md

 - age

 Quality of Life is defined as: the standard of health, comfort, and happiness experienced by an individual or group

+Primary Question: How does religion influence Mental Health and the QoL?